 THE FEDERAL STUDENT AID PROGRAMS – Federal Student Loans & Grants

-The majority of students attending Apex Tech receive financial aid funding from the Federal Student Aid Programs (from the U.S. Department of Education).
-You are strongly encouraged to apply for these programs even if you don’t believe you will qualify for much aid – you may be surprised at how much aid is available!
+The majority of students attending Apex Technical School receive financial aid funding from the Federal Student Aid program (from the U.S. Department of Education).
+You are strongly encouraged to apply for these programs even if you don’t believe you will qualify for much aid.
+You may be surprised by how much aid is available!

-In order to be considered for these programs, you must submit the Free Application for Federal Student Aid (FAFSA) form, Click here for instructions on “How to Apply” and you must meet the eligibility requirements for Federal Student Aid.
+In order to be considered for these programs, you must submit the Free Application for Federal Student Aid (FAFSA) form.
+Learn how to apply here.
+You must meet the eligibility requirements for Federal Student Aid.

-At Apex Tech we participate in the following Federal Student Aid programs:
+At Apex Technical School, we participate in the following federal student aid programs:

 FEDERAL PELL GRANT

 - Federal Pell is a need-based grant that does not need to be repaid.
 Eligibility for a Federal Pell Grant is based on the Expected Family Contribution (EFC) figure that is created as a result of your FAFSA application.
 The highest awards go to students with the lowest EFC’s, with award amounts decreasing as the EFC increases.
 Learn more about the Federal Pell Grant program from the U.S. Department of Education.